Halfway – it’s Wednesday!

 Good Neighbors Nicholas and Anna Wilson.
 We live in an age where youngsters care for their environment as demonstrated by a brother and sister in Middleton, who head out with tools in hand and try to keep their corner of town free of street debris, continue reading.

 Noise at Spaulding Rehab Center.
 The residents of 99 Fulton Street on a number of occasions have reached out to management to see if they would be willing to adjust the time that their trash gets picked up.
 Every morning including week-ends the trash gets collected between 7:00-7:30.
 The truck sits idle on the street while the workers walk to gather the trash bins, continue reading.

 Need to submit a post?
 Great, start here!

 Keep up with what’s happening on the Events Calendar.

-Periods of rain.
-High 41F.
+Considerable cloudiness with occasional rain showers.
+High 77F.
 Winds ENE at 10 to 20 mph.
-Chance of rain 100%.
-Rainfall near a quarter of an inch.
+Chance of rain 60%.

 Did we miss something?
 Add it to the comments below.
 Follow @northend.waterfront on Instagram and tag #northend or #bostonwaterfront to have your photo featured!